-The original Low Powered Activity Zone proposal had the benefit of being simple to enforce by being able to observe whether a non-compliant craft was in the zone.
-Evidencing the speed of a craft has been less straightforward.
-To address this, National Park Authority officers have also made an amendment to byelaw 3.6(2) which sets out the existing 11 kph speed limit areas.
+The original Low Powered Activity Zone proposal had the benefit of being simple to enforce by being able to observe whether a non-compliant power-driven vessel was in the zone.
+Evidencing the speed of a vessel is less straightforward.
+To address this, National Park Authority officers have also made an amendment to byelaw 3.6 (2) which sets out the existing 11 kph speed limit areas.
 These speed limit areas would continue to be in place, as well as the new proposed even lower speed limit zones in popular areas.
-The additional amendment is to set out that in the 11kph limit areas, vessels should not travel faster than this speed OR 'on the plane'.
-This refers to the point at which the vessel is travelling with enough speed to generate sufficient lift from the water, allowing it to pass and drop over the wave created by the front of the boat.
+The additional amendment is to set out that in the 11kph limit areas, power-driven vessels should not travel faster than this speed OR 'on the plane'.
+This refers to the point at which the vessel is travelling with enough speed to generate sufficient lift from the water, allowing it to pass and drop over the wave created by the front of the vessel.